Subscribe to our

 + intensely hot mountaineering conditions

-Conditions en route to the summit vary tremendously from day to day and year to year.
+Conditions on summit day vary tremendously from day to day and year to year.
 You have to be prepared for the worst.
 It is essential to be fully insulated with down all over and to be fully wind-protected.
-With so little oxygen in the air you have trouble keeping warm, even while exercising.
-It is normal for a midnight start, and 8300m nights can be rather chilly to say the least.
+With so little oxygen in the air you have trouble keeping warm, even while exercising, and even using bottled oxygen.
+We start around midnight and 8000m nights can be rather chilly to say the least.

-The best are the top of the range mitts from OR (Outdoor Research), their Alti Mitts or Black Diamond, eg Mercury Mitts, and all are normally available in Kathmandu.
+The best are the top of the range mitts from OR (Outdoor Research), their Alti Mitts or Black Diamond, eg Mercury Mitts or Absolute Mitts and all are normally available in Kathmandu.
 They will be closer fitting and less bulky than down mitts (such as the Rab ones) but just as warm.
 Ensure they have a system for looping around your wrist or can be attached to your down suit.
-Cheap bulky down mittens (good spares) are easily purchased in Kathmandu.

-You normally use a down suit from Camp 2/7000m to the summit, but nowhere else on the mountain unless conditions are particularly bad.
+You normally use a down suit from 7000m upwards, but nowhere else on the mountain unless conditions are particularly bad.